brandonbrown/DWA/ClassContent/Module-2-Pitch/RFP.md

-**From: Web Application Integrations
+**From: Capstone Project Team
 Date: July 30, 2018
 Re: Final Project**

-*Web Application Integrations would like you to create a new product:*
+*The Web Capstone Project Team would like you to create a new product:*

->You have been selected as a student to respond to this request and would like to ask you to prepare a proposal to accomplish the task that includes timeline, technical requirements, and deliverables.
-The following RFP includes a background of Final Project and describes the purpose of your Final Project, its desired functionality, and specific requests relating to the proposal.
-We understand that details may be subject to change upon student recommendation and research.
+>You have been selected as a student to respond to this request and we would like to ask you to prepare a proposal to accomplish the task that includes timeline, technical requirements, and deliverables.
+The following RFP includes a background of Final Project and describes the purpose of your Final Project and specific requests relating to the proposal.
+We understand that details may be subject to change upon student and stake-holder recommendations.

 ### Table of Contents